Individual Claims Reserving using Activation Patterns: Numerical Application

 \section{Numerical Application}

-We dedicate this section to the application of the model described in Section \ref{sec:Model} to an automobile dataset from a Canadian insurance company.
-We first provide an overview and some exploratory analysis of the dataset before detailing the results obtained from the estimation of the different parameters of our model.
-We finally present the results obtained by simulations for the final reserves and compare them with those obtained using three other models that we describe in greater details below.
+Now that we have fully described the statistical model, we dedicate this section to its application to our dataset.
+We first provide some insights into how we estimate the different model parameters before presenting the results obtained by simulations for the total reserves.
+We finally compare these reserves to those obtained using two other models that we describe in detail below.